Modernize your GIS skills with Kent State University

 Top-Ranked Military Friendly® University

-Kent State’s gold designation signifies the category-leading service we offer members of the extended military community, including active service members, spouses and veterans.
-Job placement and graduation and retention rates, viewed through a mix of public and proprietary data and personal opinion surveys of veterans, go into the Military Friendly® designation.
+Kent State ranks among the best in our category for our service to members of the extended military community, including active service members, spouses, and veterans.
+The Military Friendly® designation considers job placement, graduation and retention rates viewed through a mix of public and proprietary data and personal opinion surveys of veterans.

 Time for a Quick Career Upgrade?